maoucodes/oci-free-arm-instance/README.md

     * Copy the **OCID** of the image.
 This is your `IMAGE_ID`.
     * You can now cancel the "Create Instance" wizard.
     * If you still can not find the image, check this website and choose your image and copy ocid mentioned according to region. <https://docs.oracle.com/en-us/iaas/images/>
+    * set this `IMAGE_ID` in your action env.
+4.  **OCPUs and RAM**
+    * The default settings in this action is to provision instance with 2 OCPUs and 12 GB memory.
+    * you can change this in action line 59 `--shape-config '{"ocpus":2,"memoryInGBs":12}' \`
+6. **Boot Volume and Name**
+    * The default settings in this action is to provision instance with `100`GB boot volume with name `coolify-vm`.
+    * you can change bootvolume in action line 65 `--boot-volume-size-in-gbs 100' \`
+    * you can change instance name in same command (action line 64) `--display-name "coolify-vm"`

 ### D. Your SSH Public Key

 This is the key you will use to log in to your new server.